 How To Prepare For The Autumn Equinox

-As we bid farewell to the unforgettable summer of 2018, here at The Basket Company, we are preparing for the arrival of the majestic Autumn Equinox, which takes place on September 23rd 2018.
+Here at The Basket Company, we are preparing for the arrival of the majestic Autumn Equinox, which takes place on 23rd of September 2019.

 We can’t wait to dig out our wellies for fresh, crisp walks across blankets of gold and auburn tones and snuggling deep into the sofa, with a soft cotton blanket and a good book on rainy days.